We can’t promise a cure, but our priority is your dog’s comfort.

 Prednisone (a steroid) is commonly prescribed during cancer treatment, particularly for lymphoma and mast cell tumors.

-CBD can inhibit the breakdown of steroids, which might make the prednisone effectively “stronger” in your dog’s body.
+CBD can slow down how steroids break down, which might make prednisone act more strongly in your dog’s body.

-→ While this isn’t necessarily dangerous, it does mean your vet needs to know so they can monitor for increased side effects of the steroid (like extreme thirst or hunger).
+This isn’t usually dangerous, but your vet should know so they can watch for side effects like increased thirst or hunger.

 3. CBD and Chemotherapy Nausea